caue-mendes/caue-mendes/README.md

 On the road for a Full-Stack Dev.

-- 🔧 Trabalhando com / Working as Front-end Dev.
+- 🔧 Working as Front-end Dev (React).
 - 🖋️ A little of Graphic Design with knowledge in Scrum Management.
-- 📕 Estudando / Study Back-end.
+- 📕 Basic of Back-end (NodeJS).
+- 🐍 Next steap is Cyber Security (Python).
-- 📫 Contato / Contact:  mendes.caue@outlook.com
+- 📫 Contact:  mendes.caue@outlook.com

 <div align="center">
   <a target="_blank" href="https://www.linkedin.com/in/caue-mendes-415736241/">